What your view of sports and life would be if you had too many concussions

 Now, if you ran a pool and nobody joined, it doesn’t necessarily mean you are a friendless weirdo.
-But you may be faced with the hard realization that not all of your friends are sports fans, and they may be only being polite when the pretend to listen to your harangue about the designated hitter rule.
+But you may be faced with the hard realization that not all of your friends are sports fans, and they may only being polite when the pretend to listen to your harangue about players who can’t make free throws.

-That’s a complete pantload, because outside of March, nobody watches college basketball anymore.
-If there’s a guy in your pool who says he watched a lot of Wofford basketball this year, and he doesn’t live in South Carolina or is a Wofford, he’s a goddamned liar.
+That’s a complete pant-load, because outside of March, nobody watches college basketball anymore.
+If somebody in your pool who says they watched a lot of (insert school here) basketball this year, and they aren’t an alum of (insert school here), they’re a goddamned liar.

-I’m a monstrous sports fan living in the heart of basketball-crazy B1G Ten country, and even I will admit that college basketball is a solid third sports-viewing option behind the NHL and the NBA.
-Purdue University is in my back yard, I know for a fact the number of Boilermaker games I’ve watched this year can be counted on the fingers of one hand.
+I’m a monstrous sports fan living in the heart of basketball-crazy B1G Ten country, and even I will admit that at this time of year college basketball is a solid third sports-viewing option behind the NHL and Spring Training Baseball.
+Purdue University is in my back yard and I know for a fact the number of Boilermaker games I’ve watched this year can be counted on the fingers of one hand.

 Even with that paltry amount of college basketball viewing, I’m a far-and-away leader amongst people I know in terms of how much college basketball I watch.
 Having said that, I’ve been filling out brackets since before the Internet made it an exercise in point-and-click futility.
-In other words in nearly three decades and hundreds of brackets, how many times have I won?
+In other words, in over three decades and hundreds of brackets, how many times have I won?

 Yeah, exactly twice.
-I’ve been a basketball bridesmaid more times than I care to remember, but I have only taken home the winner money two times.
+I’ve been a basketball bridesmaid more times than I care to remember, but I have only taken home the “Winner” title two times.
 When you stop to consider how many pools I’ve been in, that puts my success rate right down there with a Kardashian marriage.
 Face it, we are all a #16, and the odds are a #1.

-This one is almost as pure bullshit as #2.
+This one has almost as much “pure bullshit” content as Myth #2.
 Nobody really knows anything about college basketball, and that includes the people who get paid to talk about it.
 What Dick Vitale actually knows about college basketball would fit comfortably in his ass, right next to his head.

 You don’t have to know a damn thing about college basketball in order to have a bracket with a shot of winning.
 All you have to do is look closely at your bracket.
 You will notice numbers by the name of each school?
 Those numbers are a ranking system, which means the team with a “1″ by its name is considered better than the team with a “2″ by its name, and so on down to “16.”